- This story is regularly updated for relevance. Last updated: Aug. 3, 2021

 The New York Times characterized that move as “relatively conservative” compared to other stage and local agencies within the U.S. Though the World Health Organization has advised all people to begin wearing masks indoors again, the CDC has not changed its recommendation that people who are fully vaccination can go without them.

-About one in every four infections in the U.S. are delta variant-related.
+By the summer of 2021, most of the new infections in the U.S. were delta variant-related.
 A recent study shedding light on vaccine efficacy against the delta variant showed 88% effectiveness for someone fully vaccinated with the Pfizer/BioNTech vaccine, close to 93% efficacy against the alpha variant, and 95% efficacy against the original version of COVID-19.
 However, just a single dose of that vaccine only provided 33% efficacy.

 Meanwhile, the Moderna and Johnson & Johnson vaccines also have shown solid success against the delta variant.